|

 Angkor

-is a massive three-tiered pyramid crowned by five lotus-like towers
+massive three-tiered pyramid crowned by five lotus-like towers rising 65

-rising 65 meters from ground level.
-Angkor Wat is the centerpiece of any
+meters from ground level.
+Angkor Wat is the centerpiece of any visit to

 At the apex of Khmer political and military dominance in the region,